thopdev/ThopDev.Generators/src/ThopDev.Generator.Blazor.Routes/Readme.md

 # Limitations

 In .Net 6 blazor uses source generation to code compile the .razor pages.
-This makes it harder to analyzing it, for this reason we can't create the code for those yet.
+This makes it harder to analyze it, for this reason, we can't create the code for those yet.
 To bypass this you can add the following code to your csproj:

 ```csharp